• Skip to primary navigation

 Cinnamon rugelach filling with dried cranberries

-• In a food processor, combine walnuts with dried cranberries, sugar, cinnamon, cream, and vanilla extract.
-Pulse mixture until it is ground fairly fine and evenly mixed.
-The filling will ressemble coarse, wet sand.
+• In the bowl of a food processor, combine walnuts with dried cranberries, sugar, cinnamon, cream, and vanilla extract.
+Pulse the mixture until it is ground fairly fine and evenly mixed.
+The filling will resemble coarse, wet sand.

 How to shape & bake cinnamon rugelach

-• Working with one piece of dough at a time, roll dough into a rectangle that is approximately 13 x 7 inches on a lightly floured surface.
+• Working with one piece of dough at a time, roll the dough into a rectangle that is approximately 7x13 inches (18x33 cm) on a lightly floured surface.

-• Sprinkle one quarter of the cranberry filling mixture generously over surface of dough and press lightly.
-Roll fairly tightly into a 13 inch log, seam-side down.
+• Sprinkle one quarter of the cranberry filling mixture generously over the surface of the dough and press lightly to anchor the filling.
+Roll it tightly into a 13-inch (33 cm) log, setting it seam-side down.

-• In a small bowl, mix together the granulated sugar and the cinnamon to make the topping.
-Brush the log with cream and sprinkle top generously with the cinnamon sugar mixture.
-Cut into 12 or 13 pieces (a cut every inch or so).
-Transfer rugelach to a parchment-lined baking sheet, spacing them about an inch, keeping the seam-side of each cookie down and placing each cookie standing upright on the cookie sheets.
+• Transfer rugelach to a parchment-lined baking sheet, spacing them about an inch, keeping the seam-side of each cookie down and placing each cookie standing upright on the cookie sheets.

 • Bake cookies until they are golden brown (this takes at least 25–30 minutes).
-You want the cream cheese dough to bake completely, the seam side and tops of the cookies should be golden brown.
+You want the cream cheese dough to bake completely, the seam side and tops of the cookies should be golden brown and the center of the cookies completely baked and set.

 Nutrition